hyperledger/identus-docs/documentation/docs/quick-start.md

 }'
 ```

-  * This API request will return a `invitationId` with OOB message with Request Presentation attached as a base64 url encoded string which can be used to share with the holder.
+  * This API request will return an `invitationId` along with an Out-Of-Band (OOB) message.
+The OOB message includes a Request Presentation in JSON format as an attachment and is encoded as a base64 URL-encoded string, which can be shared with the holder.

 ### Accept Request Presentation invitation for connectionless verification **Holder**
 # TODO please ask SDK team to add below section